xARSENICx/jpc-ii-editorial/README.md

-# jpc-ii-editorial
+# JPC-II Editorial
-This is the editorial for AASF JPC-II.
+This is the official editorial for AASF JPC-II.